wavemaker/docs/learn/documentation-reference.md

 Widgets are UI elements, which makes your app functional without coding.
 Explore the [widgets library](/learn/app-development/widgets/widget-library).
 :::

-2. Develop backend services including adding data services, web services, java services, security services, or use third party APIs, or write your own code to extend a feature.
+2. Create backend services.
+This includes, adding data services, web services, java services, security services, or use third party APIs, or write your own code to extend a feature.

-3. Using [variables](/learn/app-development/variables/variables), integrate the backend services with the widgets.
+3. In a few simple clicks, using [variables](/learn/app-development/variables/variables), integrate the backend services with the widgets.

 4. Build your apps with the [one-click deployment](/learn/app-development/deployment/one-click-deployment/).